Religious violence: History of the concept of religion

+Ancient sacred texts like the Bible and the Quran did not have a concept of religion in their original languages, nor did their authors or the cultures to which they belonged.
+Likewise, there is no precise equivalent of "religion" in ancient Hebrew and Judaism does not draw clear distinctions between religious, national, racial, or ethnic identities.

-Religion is a modern Western concept not used before the 1500s when the compartmentalized concept of religion arose, where religious entities are considered separate from worldly ones.
+The social construct "religion" is a modern Western concept not used before the 1500s when the compartmentalized concept of religion arose, where religious entities are considered separate from worldly ones.
 Furthermore, parallel concepts are not found in many cultures, and there is no equivalent term for "religion" in many languages.

-Ancient sacred texts like the Bible and the Quran did not have a concept of religion in their original languages, nor did their authors or the cultures to which they belonged.
-Likewise, there is no precise equivalent of "religion" in Hebrew, and Judaism does not draw clear distinctions between religious, national, racial, or ethnic identities.

 The modern concept of religion as an abstraction that entails distinct sets of beliefs or doctrines is a recent invention in the English language.
 Such usage began with texts from the 17th century due to the splitting of Christendom during the Protestant Reformation, as well as more prevalent colonization and globalization in the age of exploration which involved contact with numerous foreign and indigenous cultures and non-European languages.
 For example, in Asia, it was Europeans who first applied the terms "Buddhism", "Hinduism", "Taoism", and "Confucianism" in the 19th century.

 Thus, scholars have found it difficult to develop a consistent definition of religion, with some giving up on the possibility of a definition and others rejecting the term entirely.
 Still others argue that, regardless of its definition, it is not appropriate to apply it to non-Western cultures.